redilinxa/trip-tracker/readme.md

 ## Installation
 ### Docker dev environment.
-1. Install docker and dcoker-compose
+1. Install docker and docker-compose
 2. Clone repository [https://github.com/redilinxa/trip-tracker.git].
 3. Enter in {project_dir}/docker and run docker-compose up.
 4. Open a new terminal window and go again in the {project_root} directory to run: `docker exec -it docker_php-fpm_1 bin/console d:m:m`